nanocurrency/nano-docs/docs/integration-guides/build-options.md

 ```
 nano_node --debug_block_count
 ```
 This will show you how far along the node is to syncing the blocks.
-You can compare this to the current block count at [https://www.nanode.co/blocks](https://www.nanode.co/blocks) to see how far along the syncing process your are
+You can compare this to the current block count from Aggregate Network Stats at [https://nanocrawler.cc/network](https://nanocrawler.cc/network) to see how far along the syncing process your are.

 ### QT Wallet